I Got a License Plate Number from Hit and Run – Now What?

 Remember to take photos of your vehicle and the accident location if it’s safe to do so.

 Once you’ve collected as much information as possible, it’s time to report the incident to the police.

 Reporting the Hit and Run to Police

 Leaving the scene of an accident is a serious offense.
 The other driver will face serious consequences for leaving the scene – but only if the other driver is caught.

-The first step towards prosecuting the other driver is to make a police report.
+The first step toward prosecuting the other driver is to make a police report.
 Give the police all of the information you can about the incident.
 The more information you provide, the higher the chances the other driver will be caught.

 Contact the police immediately after the accident.
 If it’s a serious accident, then the police may come directly to the accident scene.
 Even with minor accidents, however, the police may arrive at the location of your vehicle to collect information.